-Before you install the top cover:
+Before installing the top cover:

 - 1. Ensure that all cables, adapters, and other components are installed and seated correctly and that you have not left loose tools or parts inside the server. - 2.
-Ensure that all internal cables are connected and routed correctly.
-See "Internal cable routing" on page 35. - 3.
+Ensure that all internal cables are correctly routed.
+See "Internal cable routing" on page 32. - 3.
 If you are installing a new top cover, attach the service label to the new top cover first if necessary.